yawnoc/big-two-scorer/README.md

   at the expense of winning games.
 This is a good strategy for performing better than the average player (`*`), and hence doing well in 'net score' or 'zero-sum' terms.
+- Of course, the average player (`*`) wins a quarter of all games and has a 'net score' of zero.

 [LICENSE]: LICENSE